 The Citizens Against Government Waste President Tom Schatz has made note that the city’s wealth tax is detrimental to the economy.
 These tax increases are likely to cause revenue to decline while the “wealthy.”
 The government has been raising taxes upwards a higher amount of the population.
 Which tends to be the polar opposite of the city council’s goals.
 Isn’t that difficult to figure out for wealth tax?

-Beyond the coronavirus pandemic, there are fiscal shortfalls happening in cities and states where DC stopped the fiscal year on September 30th, 2020.
+Beyond the coronavirus pandemic, there are fiscal shortfalls happening in many cities and states.
+There, DC stopped the fiscal year on September 30th, 2020.
 Beyond an amount of $526 million.
 Which is a little more than what the surplus was back in 2019.
 Which was $500 million.

 There are individuals that are not able to really fathom that the 1 percent or even the 5 percent, yet not quite the top 15.1 percent, let alone across 49,615 households.